Buggyboi139/weave/README.md

 # NeonFeud

 ## Overview
-NeonFeud is a serverless, Progressive Web App (PWA) trivia/board game engineered for offline-first performance.
+Live at https://two-player.app/ NeonFeud is a serverless, Progressive Web App (PWA) trivia/board game engineered for offline-first performance.
 The application manages complex game states, dynamic audio execution, and data parsing entirely within the client's browser, eliminating the need for a persistent backend connection during gameplay.

 ## Architecture & Data Flow
 The application operates on a decentralized, client-heavy architecture.